 Pain relievers.
 For a fever, sore throat and headache, many people turn to acetaminophen (Tylenol, others) or other mild pain relievers.
 Use acetaminophen for the shortest time possible and follow label directions to avoid side effects.

 Use caution when giving aspirin to children or teenagers.
 Children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin.
 This is because aspirin has been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.

 - Decongestant nasal sprays.
 Adults can use decongestant drops or sprays for up to five days.
 Prolonged use can cause rebound symptoms.
-Children younger than six shouldn't use decongestant drops or sprays.
+Children younger than 6 shouldn't use decongestant drops or sprays.

 Cough syrups.
-The Food and Drug Administration (FDA) and the American Academy of Pediatrics strongly recommends against giving OTC cough and cold medicines to children younger than age 4.
-There's no good evidence that these remedies are beneficial and safe for children.
+The Food and Drug Administration (FDA) and the American Academy of Pediatrics strongly recommends against giving OTC cough and cold medicines to children younger than age 4 as they may be harmful.
+There's no good evidence that these remedies are beneficial or safe for children.

-If you give cough or cold medicines to an older child, follow the label directions.
+It isn't typically recommended that you give cough or cold medicines to an older child, but if you do, follow the label directions.
 Don't give your child two medicines with the same active ingredient, such as an antihistamine, decongestant or pain reliever.
 Too much of a single ingredient could lead to an accidental overdose.